kmarcie/mkhud/README.md

 i apologize

-this version of my hud is quite far behind. i apologize if the fonts are ugly, i changed them in the new version which hasn't been released yet. still polishing that.
+this version of my hud is quite far behind. i will update everything when i know everything is how i want it to be. expect a full release near the end of this month / early june

 if your fonts dont work go to resource/fonts and install all of the fonts there.